-- If you’re looking for free insulin pump programs, the nonprofit organization Diabetes Will’s Way can help.
-This organization additionally supplies other medical equipment, and offers emergency cash grants for purchasing supplies to manage diabetes.
+- If you’re looking for insulin pump programs, the nonprofit organization Diabetes Will’s Way can help.
+This organization additionally provides other diabetes supplies & medical equipment, and offers emergency cash grants for purchasing supplies to manage diabetes.

 - Some pharmaceutical companies have a Patient Assistant Program where you can get diabetes drug supplies for free.
 Each program has different eligibility requirements, and all require an application signed by your doctor.

-- Manufacturers of diabetic supplies Accu-Chek and FreeStyle provide free blood glucose meters to patients who qualify.
+- Manufacturers of diabetic supplies Accu-Chek and FreeStyle provide blood glucose meters to patients who qualify.

 - Know Copay distributes low-cost test strips and meters through a corporate partnership, and offers monthly subscriptions to further reduce the cost.